samuelbelo/streams/README.md

 Simple React interface for simulates a streaming service (it's not like twitch but it has some similarities).
 Serves no real purpose, but is useful as an example or boilerplate for a React application, using Redux, React Router, and a JSON server.
+This work was done using knowledge acquired in the React + Redux course by Stephen Grider

 ## Dependencies